 - Keep the end goal in mind and remind yourself of the benefits of your new habit.
 Stay focused on why you’re making the change in the first place.

-No matter what your goal is, you’re probably going to fall off the wagon – or GlideFit board! – more than once.
+No matter what your goal is, you’re probably going to fall off the wagon – or GlideFit board! – more than once, but now we are also working with a medical vehicle system so you can find us and get the motivation you need to keep on going.
 Remind yourself that it’s OK to fall as long as you consistently get back up and try again.
 You got this!